bonfus/muesr/docs/Tutorial.rst

 You will be asked the propagation vector and the Fourier coefficients for the specified atomic symbol.
 By default the Fourier components are specified in **Cartesian** coordinates.
-You can use the keyword argument `inputConvention` to change this behavior.
+You can use the keyword argument `inputConvention` to change this behavior (see :py:func:`~muesr.utilities.ms.mago_add` documentation for more info).
 Here's an example::

      >>> mago_add(a)
         Propagation vector (w.r.t. conv. rec. cell): 0 0 0
-        Magnetic moments in bohr magnetons and cartesian coordinates.
+        Magnetic moments in Bohr magnetons and Cartesian coordinates.
         Which atom? (enter for all)Fe
         Lattice vectors:
             a    3.000000000000000    0.000000000000000    0.000000000000000